kgurchiek/Old-Minecraft-Server-IP-Scanner/README.md

 - **pingTimeout:** how long to wait for a ping response before deciding it isn't an active server.
 1500 - 2000 is recommended.

 ## Usage
 When you start, copy the contents of templateServerList.json into serverList.json.
-This code re uires node.js, so make sure you have that installed.
+This code requires node.js, so make sure you have that installed.
 When you're ready to start the scan, run `node index.js`.

 Note that the code only logs ips to the console every ping chunk, not every single ping.